ahanel13/Burp-Extension-Boiler-Plate-/README.md

-# Burp-Extension-Boiler-Plate-
+# Burp Extension Boilerplate
-This extension setups listeners, scanchecks, insertion points, etc...
+This extension setups listeners, insertion points, passive and active scan checks, etc...
 But does nothing.
-This is intended to help other start writing extensions without requiring all of the setup.
+This is intended to help testers start writing extensions without requiring all the setup.